2021 Paralympics: Women have won 65% of Team USA's medals in Tokyo

 The U.S. women’s goalball team finished pool play competition ranked second in its group, following wins against Brazil, Egypt, and Turkey, and a loss against Japan.

-Next up for the American women?
-A quarterfinal round matchup against the Russian Paralympic Committee (RPC) on Wednesday, September 1 (6:30am ET in the United States / 7:30pm in Japan).
+With a quarterfinal round win against the Russian Paralympic Committee (RPC) on Wednesday, the U.S. is into the semifinal round.

-American Amanda Dennis is currently ranked fourth among all players in scoring (11 total goals: 9 from the field and two penalty goals).
+American Amanda Dennis is currently tied for third among all players in scoring (13 total goals: 11 from the field and two penalty goals).

 The U.S. women’s goalball team also includes Asya Miller, Eliana Mason, Lisa Czechowski, Marybai Huking, and Mindy Cook.
-Both Miller and Czechowski are making this sixth Paralympic appearance in Tokyo.
+Both Miller and Czechowski are making their sixth Paralympic appearance in Tokyo.

 Rowing